World Premiere Recordings!

 --Philip Greenfield, American Record Guide (May-June 2014)

-Supply of this CD with many premiere reecordings is limited.
+Supply of this CD with many premiere reecordings is very limited.

 To order the Celestial Praises CD (AMRC 0017)